- New York University School of Law (J.D., 2007)

 Mr. Rein is an Adjunct Professor at Drexel University's Thomas R. Kline School of Law, teaching the course "Information Privacy Law" in the school's Master of Legal Studies concentration, and graduate certificate program, in Cybersecurity and Information Privacy Compliance.

 In 2016, Mr. Rein was honored by the Pennsylvania Association of Criminal Defense Lawyers (PACDL) with the Alan Jay Josel Advocacy Award for his work on the Elonis case.
-In 2017 he was named a Rising Star by Pennsylvania Super Lawyers in the category of Criminal Defense: White Collar.
+In 2017 and 2018 he was named a Rising Star by Pennsylvania Super Lawyers in the category of Criminal Defense: White Collar.
 For information about these selections and an overview of common third-party publications, rankings, and lists methodologies, click here.

 He dedicates a portion of his practice to helping the underserved.
 In addition to assisting in the representation of indigent defendants under the Criminal Justice Act, Mr. Rein has provided pro bono representation to Guantanamo Bay detainees (for which he was recognized, along with a group of Philadelphia attorneys, with the Federal Bar Association Criminal Law Committee's Clifford Scott Green Bill of Rights Award), homeless litigants, and prisoners pursuing civil rights claims.